DarylWM/PnP-Satellite-Gateway/README.md

 The software runs every N minutes as a `cron` job.
 It polls the 4G LTE module to find out if it has received any messages.
 If there are new messages, it performs some checks to make sure the message is from a registered user and in the correct format, and extracts the information required to post a spot on PnP through the PnP API.

 Only messages from users registered with the PnP-Satellite-Gateway are accepted and posted to PnP.
-User registrations are stored in a SQLite database.
+User registrations are stored in a SQLite database called `psg-users.sqlite` and located in the directory specified in the command line arguments.
 The schema for the database is shown below.
-To create the table and insert the registered users (needs at least one user), it's easiest to use a database browser like [DB Browser for SQLite](https://sqlitebrowser.org).
+To create the table and insert the registered users (needs at least one user), I find it easiest to use a database browser like [DB Browser for SQLite](https://sqlitebrowser.org).
 Another option is running `sqlite` on the command line.

 ```
 CREATE TABLE "users" (